junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Retirement Improvement and Savings Enhancement Act” or the “RISE Act”.
+- **(a)** *Short title* This Act may be cited as the “Retirement Improvement and Savings Enhancement Act of 2021” or the “RISE Act”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
-Retirement Savings Lost and Found
+Retirement savings lost and found

-- **(a)** *In general*
-  - **(1)** *Establishment of retirement savings lost and found* Part 5 of title I of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
+- **(a)** *Establishment of retirement savings lost and found* Part 5 of title I of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1341 et seq.) is amended by adding at the end the following:
-    > ## § 522.
+  > ## § 523.
 Retirement Savings Lost and Found
   >
   > - **(a)** *Establishment*
   >   - **(1)** *In general* Not later than 2 years after the date of the enactment of this section, the Secretary of Labor, in consultation with the Secretary of the Treasury, shall establish an online searchable database (to be managed by the Department of Labor in accordance with this section) to be known as the “Retirement Savings Lost and Found”.
 The Retirement Savings Lost and Found shall—
   >     - **(A)** allow an individual to search for information that enables the individual to locate the administrator of any plan described in paragraph (2) with respect to which the individual is or was a participant or beneficiary, and provide contact information for the administrator of any such plan;
   >     - **(B)** allow the Department of Labor to assist such an individual in locating any such plan of the individual; and
   >     - **(C)** allow the Department of Labor to make any necessary changes to contact information on record for the administrator based on any changes to the plan due to merger or consolidation of the plan with any other plan, division of the plan into two or more plans, bankruptcy, termination, change in name of the plan, change in name or address of the administrator, or other causes.
   >   - **(2)** *Plans described* A plan described in this paragraph is a plan to which the vesting standards of section 203 apply.
   > - **(b)** *Administration* The Retirement Savings Lost and Found established under subsection (a) shall provide individuals described in subsection (a)(1) only with the ability to search for information that enables the individual to locate the administrator and contact information for the administrator of any plan with respect to which the individual is or was a participant or beneficiary, sufficient to allow the individual to locate the individual’s plan in order to recover any benefit owing to the individual under the plan.
   > - **(c)** *Safeguarding participant privacy and security* In establishing the Retirement Savings Lost and Found under subsection (a), the Department of Labor shall take all necessary and proper precautions to ensure that individuals’ plan information maintained by the Retirement Savings Lost and Found is protected.
   > - **(d)** *Definition of administrator* For purposes of this section and section 523, the term “administrator” has the meaning given such term in section 3(16)(A).
   > - **(e)** *Information collection from plans* Effective with respect to plan years beginning after the second December 31 occurring after the date of the enactment of this subsection, the administrator of a plan to which the vesting standards of section 203 apply shall submit to the Department of Labor, at such time and in such form and manner as is prescribed in regulations—
   >   - **(1)** the information described in paragraphs (1) through (4) of section 6057(b) of the Internal Revenue Code of 1986;
   >   - **(2)** the information described in subparagraphs (A), (B), (E), and (F) of section 6057(a)(2) of the Internal Revenue Code of 1986; and
   >   - **(3)** such other information as the Secretary of Labor may require.
   > - **(f)** *Information collection from federal agencies* The Secretary of Labor is authorized to access and receive information collected by other Federal agencies that may be necessary to perform work related to the Retirement Savings Lost and Found.
 Such necessary and appropriate information, which shall be furnished to the Secretary of Labor on request, includes information covered by section 6103 of the Internal Revenue Code of 1986 and section 205(r) of the Social Security Act.
   > - **(g)** *Program integrity audit* On an annual basis for each of the first 5 years beginning one year after the establishment of the database in subsection (a)(1) and every 5 years thereafter, the Inspector General of the Department of Labor shall conduct an audit of the administration of the Retirement Savings Lost and Found.

-  - **(2)** *Conforming amendment* The table of contents for the Employee Retirement Income Security Act of 1974 (29 U.S.C.
+- **(b)** *Conforming amendment* The table of contents for the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1001 et seq.) is amended by inserting after the matter relating to section 521 the following:

 ## § 3.
-Retirement Plan Modernization Act
+Retirement plan modernization act

 Section 203(e)(1) of the Employee Retirement Income Security Act of 1974 and sections 401(a)(31)(B)(ii) and 411(a)(11)(A) of the Internal Revenue Code of 1986 and are each amended by striking “$5,000” and inserting “$7,000”.